 Talk about a game changer.

 At the Healthcare & IT panel series held December 11th at NJIT, on the Campus Center in Newark NJ there was discussion about reading vital signs through obvious and yet fascinatingly simple methods.
 By analyzing the liquids in the liver, physicians can ‘read’ your medical history and begin to diagnose treatment without the usual intrusive methods.
-It is from the combination of new technology and the fresh perspective from careful study of one’s medical condition of what is in and discharged from the liver that has made this diagnoses possible.
+I am sure it has taken quite some time and the use of many brain cells to realize this ‘simple’, point of access in acquiring one’s medical history.
+It is from the combination of new technology and the fresh perspective from careful study of one’s biology of what is in and discharged from the liver that has made this diagnoses possible.
 Dr. Peter Kaplan Program Director at Menssana, heads up this effort.
-What has made this work possible and interesting is the collaboration and partnership of private interest and both public and academic engagement.
+What is most interesting is the collaboration and partnership of private interest and both public and academic engagement that has made this possible.

 Another astute and beneficial addition to the medical field is the work being conducted by Dr. Yi Chen, Associate Professor and Henry J. Leir Chair in Healthcare at the School of Management at NJIT.
 She has brought to our attention the vast amount of data being compiled and analyzed for preventative application of multiple diseases that can be shared across social media.